13 Cake Frosting Tips That Will Definitely Come in Handy

 Adjust the frosting consistency

 Sometimes, despite our best efforts, our classic buttercreams turn out too stiff or too thin.
 If you find that your buttercream is just too stiff, add a bit of milk or cream—just a teaspoon at a time.
 Too thin?
 Add in confectioners’ sugar a quarter cup at a time until you get the right thickness.
+Also check out how to use a piping bag the right way.

 Get a perfect drip cake with ganache